emaloney/MBDataEnvironment/README.md

 <MBML modules="MBEventHandlingModule">
 ```

+When the manifest containing this declaration is loaded, `MBEventHandling` functionality will be available in the environment.

 ### Types of MBML declarations

 While any included modules may introduce additional MBML declarations, by itself, the Mockingbird Data Environment includes the ability to declare:

 * *Includes* — The manifest file is so named because in a larger application, it's a best practice to break discrete parts of the application into separate MBML files that are *included* from the manifest.
-Include declarations specify the MBML files that should be included when the environment is loaded.
+Include declarations specify the MBML files that should be loaded when the environment itself is loaded.

 * *Variables* — Values for Mockingbird variables can be set in MBML.